JadenSoares/Supply-Chain/README.md

 Developed using Power BI Desktop, the report uses DAX to define calculated measures and Power Query for data shaping and integration.
 The main file in this repository is Supply_Chain_Jaden.pbix.

-To get started, open the .pbix file with Power BI Desktop.
-You can explore the various visuals, apply filters to customize the view, and connect your own data if you'd like to adapt the dashboard for different scenarios.